geoph9/GraphemeToPhoneme-Greek/README.md

 if the word is inside the lexicon and only if it is not, then it will convert it with this algorithm.

+You may also choose to keep some specific punctuation, by using the `--punctuation-to-keep` argument followed by the sequence of the punctuations (without spaces).
+Example: `--punctuation-to-keep .!?`.

 Note: This is the main script of the package which means that you can also execute it from any place by calling `python -m g2p_greek <ARGUMENTS>`.